top of page

 Get the Title IX Support You Need

-While the vast majority of school administrators desperately want to prevent sexual harassment and sexual misconduct or abuse from happening in their schools, many are unaware or perhaps overwhelmed by the sheer responsibility and legal requirements for areas like Title IX.
+While the vast majority of school administrators desperately want to prevent sexual discrimination including sex-based harassment and sexual misconduct or abuse from happening in their schools, many are unaware or perhaps overwhelmed by the sheer responsibility and legal requirements for areas like Title IX.
 That’s because most administrators were trained to be educators – not incident or complaint investigators.

 Our team at McGrath can help make things simple.